Perri (film)

-Perri is a 1957 American adventure film from Walt Disney Productions, based on Felix Salten's 1938 Perri: The Youth of a Squirrel.
+Perri is a 1957 American adventure film from Walt Disney Productions, based on Felix Salten's 1938 novel Perri: The Youth of a Squirrel.
 It was the company's fifth feature entry in their True-Life Adventures series, and the only one to be labeled a True-Life Fantasy.
 In doing so, the Disney team combined the documentary aspects of earlier efforts with fictional scenarios and characters.

 Description

 The story's title character is a young female squirrel who learns about forest life, and finds a mate in Porro, a male squirrel.
 In the film, there are seasons called the Time of Learning, Time of Beauty, Time of Peace, and Together Time.
-The story of the film was directly inspired by Felix Salten's 1938 novel Die Jogend des Eichornchens Perri, which Disney had secured the rights to in 1933.

 The film was produced, narrated, and written by Winston Hibler, who had previously narrated Disney's True-Life Adventures series of documentaries.
 Perri was described as "True-Life Fantasy" to avoid confusion with True-Life Adventures.

 Production

 Perri was shot over the course of three years.
 The footage used in the film was shot on 300,000 feet of 16mm film, which later edited down to 8,000 feet and converted to 35mm film.
 Parts of the film were shot in Salt Lake City and the Uinta National Forest in Utah.
 The film's score was written by Paul Smith, and the film was the first on-screen credit for Roy E. Disney, who worked as a photographer.